bcguzy/Weather_Sprinkler/README.md

 A WiFi based sprinkler that uses rainfall totals to determine if a plant needs watering or not.

 ## Hardware Used
--ESP8266 NodeMCU
+- ESP8266 NodeMCU
--ESP8266 NodeMCU motor shield
+- ESP8266 NodeMCU motor shield
--9V Solenoid Valve
+- 9V Solenoid Valve
--Power source (9V battery used in this project) -Fittings and tubing for solenoid Valve
+- Power source (9V battery used in this project)
+- Fittings and tubing for solenoid Valve
--Female to Female wire for Deep Sleep functionality
+- Female to Female wire for Deep Sleep functionality

 The above photo shows the wiring for this project.
 The solenoid valve was attached to the Motor A terminals on the motor shield board.
 9V Battery was attached to the ESP8266 power connector and a jumper wire was used to connect the ESP power and motor power together.